Electrostatically Assembled Open Square and Checkerboard Superlattices: Conclusions

 \section{Conclusions}

-We have successfully demonstrated control over the 2D assembly and ordering of binary AuNP systems at the vapor-liquid interface by functionalizing them with water-soluble PEG bearing either carboxylic acid (-COOH) or amine (NH$_2$) end groups.
+We have successfully demonstrated control over the 2D assembly and ordering of binary AuNP systems at the vapor-liquid interface by functionalizing them with water-soluble PEG bearing either carboxylic acid (-COOH) or amine (-NH$_2$) end groups.
 The electrostatic interactions between these charged end groups, which can be effectively tuned by varying the pH of the mixed suspension, serve as a key driving force for the self-assembly process.
 Furthermore, the MW of the grafted PEG (2, 5, and 10 kDa), which influences the hydro-dynamic size of the particles, and the core size of the AuNPs (5 and 10 nm) provide additional parameters for controlling the resulting superlattice structures.
 We have achieved a diverse range of ordered 2D lattices, including checkerboard, simple square, and body-centered honeycomb configurations.
-Our findings reveal that manipulating the MW of the grafted PEG, for both size-mismatched and size-matched AuNP systems, leads to the formation of robust superlattices, underscoring the significant role of polymer conformation and grafting density in directing the assembly.
+Our findings reveal that manipulating the MW of grafted PEG, in both size-mismatched and size-matched AuNP systems, drives the formation of robust superlattices.
+The effect of MW on the conformation of the polymer and the grafting density underscores the pivotal role of these parameters in the direction of assembly.
 Moreover, we observed pH-induced structural transitions between these different lattice types for specific combinations of NP size and polymer length, highlighting a versatile approach for the programmable assembly of colloidal crystals with tailored architectures.
-Finally, we have established phase diagrams that illustrate the relationship between the formed structure as a function of $\gamma$ (the diameter ratio of the two AuNP species) and their mixing ratio in suspension, as shown in Fig. \ref{fig:phase_diagram}.
+Finally, we have established preliminary phase diagrams that illustrate the relationship between the formed structure as a function of $\gamma$ (the diameter ratio of the two AuNP species) and their mixing ratio in suspension, as shown in Fig. \ref{fig:phase_diagram} (the map is based on a limited sampling of $\gamma$ and mixing ratios).
 At small $\gamma$, both pH values favor the crystallization of a single-component phase on the surface, exhibiting a simple hexagonal lattice.
 As $\gamma$ increases, a checkerboard-square lattice becomes stable at pH 6, while a honeycomb structure is prevalent at pH 3.
 At the highest $\gamma$ values explored, the checkerboard lattice dominates at pH 3, whereas at pH 6, short-range order is generally observed, with the honeycomb structure reappearing only within a narrow range of $\gamma$ close to unity.